straw-hat-team/terraform-github-sht/modules/membership/README.md

 # Membership

-This module allows you to manage GitHub memberships.
+This module allows to manage GitHub memberships.

 ## Example usage